 We’ve founded a robust supply chain upon our long-standing relationships with our farming customers, who are contracted to grow the finest UK two-row barley from 100% certified seed.

 Through McCreath Simpson & Prentice (MSP), we trade combinable crops and supply a full range of services and inputs.
 We also employ BASIS and FACTS qualified agronomists, who advise our farming customers on nutrient planning, crop protection and long-term crop programmes.

 With its focus on the future, the MSP seed department works years in advance to identify appropriate new varieties of barley, developing our next generation of seed stock.

 “It’s exciting to see how things turn out when you are trialing new seeds.
 Of course, it’s time consuming to run trial plots because you need to recalibrate everything whenever you start a new trial but I love innovating and being at the forefront of technology.”

-Rodney Smith, Trial Plot Manager and Arable Farmer, Beal Northumberland
+Rod Smith, Trial Plot Manager and Arable Farmer, Beal, Northumberland

-Our MSP divisions ensure we have a secure and consistent supply of quality barley, fulfilling the specific malt grain supplier demands of our customer partners.
+All of this ensures that we have a secure and consistent supply of quality barley, fulfilling the specific malt grain supplier demands of our customers.